- Academic Affairs

-- Mercy Hospital’s Breastfeeding Support Group is a free, drop-in weekly group lead by expierenced lactation specialists and consultants on Mondays.
+- Mercy Hospital’s Breastfeeding Support Group is a free, drop-in weekly group led by expierenced lactation specialists and consultants on Mondays.
 Call to confirm hours and meeting location.

 - Sinai Hospital Postpartum Support Group offers moms a chance to talk about the challenges (and joys!) of welcoming a new baby.
 All members of the community (and their babies!) are welcome in this free, drop-in support group.
-Scheduled Wednesdays from 2:30 to 4:00 p.m., in the Lactation Resource Center at Sinai Hospital.
+Scheduled for Wednesdays from 2:30 p.m. to 4 p.m. in the Lactation Resource Center at Sinai Hospital.
 For more information, contact Sara Daly, LCSW-C, at 410-601-7832.

-- Mobtown Mommies a closed facebook group (but current members can invite new moms) with over 2,500 members posting questions about strategies for stages in early parenting (sleeping, feeding, etc.) information about doctors and child care.
+- Mobtown Mommies is a closed Facebook group (but current members can invite new moms) with more than 2,500 members posting questions about strategies for stages in early parenting (sleeping, feeding, etc.) and information about doctors and child care.

-- Cool Progeny is an an award-winning Baltimore-based blog for families.
-Started as a blog in 2012 by Heather Walsh, a Baltimore-native and mom of three, Cool Progeny is now considered the go-to social media site for announcements about family-focused activities.
-They are on Facebook, Twitter, and Instagram, and you can sign up for weekly emails about weekend activities in the metro area.
+- Cool Progeny is an award-winning Baltimore-based blog for families.
+Started as a blog in 2012 by Heather Walsh, a Baltimore native and mother of three, Cool Progeny is considered the go-to social media site for announcements about family-focused activities.
+It's on Facebook, Twitter, and Instagram, and you can sign up for weekly emails about weekend activities in the metro area.

 - Baltimore’s Child magazine hosts a monthly calendar of seasonal and regularly standing activities for infants, young children, and families.